mes32/plot-1d/README.md

 # Plots a square wave
 ./plot-1d.sh ./test/data/square_wave.1d

-# Plots the price of diamonds versus mass for a sample of 50,000 diamonds
+# Plots the price of diamonds versus mass for a sample of more than 50,000 diamonds
 # x: price of diamond in US dollars
 # y: mass in carats
 ./plot-1d.sh ./test/data/diamonds.1d